 The USDA Natural Resources Conservation Service (NRCS) provides technical and financial assistance to local government agencies through the following programs: Emergency Watershed Protection Program, Watershed Protection and Flood Prevention Program, Watershed Surveys and Planning, and Watershed Rehabilitation.
 The Emergency Watershed Protection (EWP) program, a federal emergency recovery program, helps local communities recover after a natural disaster by offering technical and financial assistance to relieve imminent threats to life and property caused by floods and other natural disasters that impair a watershed.
-The Watershed Protection and Flood Prevention Program helps units of federal, state, local, and tribal government protect and restore watersheds; prevent erosion, floodwater, and sediment damage; further the conservation development, use and disposal of water; and further

-Program focuses on funding watershed plans, river basin surveys and studies, flood hazard analyses, and floodplain management assistance to identify solutions that use land treatment and non-structural measures to solve resource problems.
+The Watershed Protection and Flood Prevention Program helps units of federal, state, local, and tribal government protect and restore watersheds; prevent erosion, floodwater, and sediment damage; further the conservation development, use and disposal of water; and further the conservation and proper use of land in authorized watersheds.
+The Watershed Surveys and Planning Program focuses on funding watershed plans, river basin surveys and studies, flood hazard analyses, and floodplain management assistance to identify solutions that use land treatment and non-structural measures to solve resource problems.
 Lastly, the Watershed Rehabilitation Program helps project sponsors rehabilitate aging dams that are reaching the end of their design lives.
 This rehabilitation addresses critical public health and safety concerns.
 The USDA offers various Water and Environmental grant and loan funding programs for water and waste facilities, including stormwater facilities, in rural communities.